-Tabitha is one of the women who spearheaded the organization of the Women’s March On Washington on January 21st, 2017, helping organize the largest demonstration in response to an election in U.S. history.
-She is the Youth Director at Women's March.
-Tabitha has led and been an adult ally to several youth initiatives through her work with Youth EMPOWER, the youth arm of Women's March.
-Most recently, she supported the 15 members of the Youth EMPOWER team in leading the Enough!
-National School Walkouts that saw over 2 million students walk out of schools demanding safety in their schools and communities.
+Tabitha is also one of the women who spearheaded the organization of the Women’s March On Washington on January 21st, 2017, helping organize the largest demonstration in response to an election in U.S. history.
+She currently serves as the Deputy Executive Director of Program at Women's March.
+In this role, among other duties, she has spearheaded and continues to lead on partnerships with the WNBA, Lush Cosmetics, Ben & Jerry's, Johnny Walker, Cora Women and more.
+She is the co-founder of Youth Empower, the youth arm of Women's March.
+Tabitha has led and been an adult ally to several youth initiatives through her work with Youth EMPOWER.
+She led the Youth EMPOWER team in organizing the Enough!
+National School Walkouts that saw over 2.1 million students walk out of schools demanding safety in their schools and communities from gun violence, making it the largest decentralized single day protest in the history of this country.
 Tabitha coordinated the Youth Ambassador program which saw 31 young people from all over the country recognized for their outstanding activist work.
-She co-led the one day strike, A Day Without A Women, which saw participation from women all over the world.
-Tabitha is the coordinator of the EMPOWER toolkit, a tool for high school and college students that provides actionable tools for organizing, voter education and running for office.
-EMPOWER is a product of a coalition of organizations namely Women’s March, Rock The Vote, Teen Vogue, Rise to Run, The Gathering for Justice and Justice League NYC.
+She co-led the one day strike, A Day Without A Woman, which saw participation from women all over the world.
+Tabitha created and led the launch of the Empower Toolkit, a tool for high school and college students that provides actionable tools for organizing, voter education and running for office.
+She built and developed this toolkit, which is a product of a collaboration between Women’s March, Rock The Vote, Teen Vogue, Rise to Run, The Gathering for Justice and Justice League NYC.